-What is Bullying?
+What is bullying?

 Bullying is behaviour that is intended to hurt someone physically or emotionally, is often repeated and is commonly aimed at certain groups (for example, because of disability, gender, gender reassignment, religion and/or sexual orientation).
-Bullying can result in pain and distress to the victim and may be:

-- Discriminatory racial taunts, graffiti, gestures, homophobic comments, jokes about disabled people, sexist comments. - Emotional being unfriendly, excluding (emotionally and physically), sending hurtful text messages, tormenting, (e.g. hiding football boots/shin guards, threatening gestures) - Physical pushing, kicking, hitting, punching or any use of violence. - Sexual unwanted physical contact or sexually abusive comments. - Verbal name-calling, sarcasm, spreading rumours, teasing.

-Why is it important to respond to bullying?

-- Bullying hurts. - No-one deserves to be a victim of bullying. - Everybody has the right to be treated with respect. - Individuals who are bullying need to learn different ways of behaving. - Manchester United has a responsibility to respond promptly and effectively to issues of bullying.
+Bullying can result in pain and distress to the victim and may be: - Discriminatory racial taunts, graffiti, gestures, homophobic comments, jokes about disabled people, sexist comments. - Emotional being unfriendly, excluding (emotionally and physically), sending hurtful text messages, tormenting (e.g. hiding football boots/shin guards, threatening gestures) - Physical pushing, kicking, hitting, punching or any use of violence. - Sexual unwanted physical contact or sexually abusive comments. - Verbal name-calling, sarcasm, spreading rumours, teasing.
+Why is it important to respond to bullying? - Bullying hurts. - No one deserves to be a victim of bullying. - Everybody has the right to be treated with respect. - Individuals who are bullying need to learn different ways of behaving. - Manchester United has a responsibility to respond promptly and effectively to issues of bullying.

-APPENDIX 1: ANTI-BULLYING POLICY (20F3)

-Signs and Indicators

-A participant may indicate that they are being bullied.
-The signs and indicators of bullying are not listed in order of severity or importance.

-- Says they are bullied, describes what appears to be an abusive act. - Someone expresses concern about the welfare of an individual. - Is unwilling to go to sessions. - Becomes withdrawn anxious, or lacking in confidence. - Comes home with clothes torn or training equipment damaged. - Has possessions go "missing". - Asks for money or starts stealing money (to pay the bully). - Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if on a part of the body not normally prone to such injuries. - Is frightened to say what's wrong. - Gives improbable excuses for any of the above. - Inappropriate sexual awareness.
+Safeguarding Children and Adults at Risk Policy Poor Practice, Low-Level Concerns and Abuse Responding to Allegations or Suspicions of Abuse Case Management of Safeguarding Concerns Safeguarding Fundamentals Appendices Appendix 1: Anti-Bullying Policy Appendix 2: E-Safety Policy Appendix 3: Guidance for Interacting with Children Online Appendix 4: Additional Safeguarding Categories of Abuse Appendix 5: Manchester United Whistleblowing Policy Appendix 6: Case Management Flow Chart Appendix 7: Safeguarding Roles & Responsibilities Appendix 8: Internal Safeguarding Contact Details Appendix 9: External Safeguarding Contact Details Appendix 10: Supporting Safeguarding Guidance Appendix 11: Safeguarding Privacy Policy APPENDIX 1: ANTI-BULLYING POLICY (2 OF 3) Signs and Indicators A participant may indicate that they are being bullied.
+The signs and indicators of bullying are not listed in order of severity or importance. - Says they are bullied, describes what appears to be an abusive act. - Someone expresses concern about the welfare of an individual. - Is unwilling to go to sessions. - Becomes withdrawn anxious or lacking in confidence. - Comes home with clothes torn or training equipment damaged. - Has possessions go "missing". - Asks for money or starts stealing money (to pay the bully). - Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if on a part of the body not normally prone to such injuries. - Is frightened to say what's wrong. - Gives improbable excuses for any of the above. - Inappropriate sexual awareness.